Mini Hatch: Third generation (F55/56/57; 2013)

 The 3-door Mini with an automatic transmission will reach 0–60 mph in 7.3 seconds for the 1.5L 3-cylinder petrol model and in 6.4 seconds with the 2.0L 4-cylinder petrol engine.

 The Cooper S soon was joined by the higher performing John Cooper Works model in 2015.

-In 2018, the Life Cycle Impulse (LCI), the 6-speed Steptronic torque-converter were replaced by a 7-speed dual-clutch transmission in all models but the Cooper SD and JCW, with the latter now fitted with an 8-speed Steptronic auto.
+In 2018, with the Life Cycle Impulse (LCI-1), the 6-speed Steptronic torque-converter were replaced by a 7-speed dual-clutch transmission in all models but the Cooper SD and JCW, with the latter now fitted with an 8-speed Steptronic auto.
 These changes allow for improved efficiency and better emissions test results in the WLTP cycle, as well as marginally improved performance.

 A battery-electric version, the Mini Electric (aka Cooper SE), was launched in 2020.

-In 2021, the second Life Cycle Impulse (LCI) was released.
+In 2021, the second Life Cycle Impulse (LCI-2) was released.
 The model received both optical and technical updates.
 The front and rear bumpers were redesigned, union jack taillights now came as standard as well as LED headlights.
 The interior updates are limited to a new steering wheel design and additional ambient lighting under dashboard trim pieces and in the door trims.
-The petrol-powered cars are fitted with a particle filter which led to a 10 horsepower decrease in power output for the B48-powered Cooper S.
+The petrol-powered cars are fitted with a particle filter which led to a 10-horsepower decrease in power output for the B48-powered Cooper S.

 Design

 The shape is slightly more rounded than the one it replaces, in order both to improve the car's aerodynamic efficiency and to enhance pedestrian protection in the event of accidents.
 It has a much longer overhang and higher bonnet.
-This latest model rides on BMW's all new UKL platform that underpins the new BMW 2 Series Active Tourer.
+This model rides on BMW's all new UKL platform that underpins the new BMW 2 Series Active Tourer.

 Criticisms of the design of the F56 MINI Cooper have focused upon the extruded and complex design of the front bumper in Cooper S and JCW variants, as well as the larger front overhang and oversized tail lamps.
 Further criticism has also centred upon the overstyled nature of the exterior design.

 The Mini is also the first in its segment to offer LED headlamps for its main and dipped beams as an option.

 With its larger exterior dimensions, the all-new Mini provides more space for its four occupants and luggage, with enhanced shoulder space and larger footwells.
 Boot volume has been increased by more than 30% to 211 litres.
 When using only 2 seats in the car, boot capacity increases up to 731 litres.

 The dashboard retains its instrument layout, but adds a new instrument binnacle on the steering column for the speedometer, tachometer, and fuel gauge.
 The central instrument display now houses a four-line TFT display with the option to upgrade to an 8.8 inch screen for navigation and infotainment functions.